pcmarks/ddd_elixir_demo_stage1/README.md

 OpsManagers work for the Shipping company and are interested in the status of all the cargoes being managed by the company, for example, those entering a particular port.
 From the home page, click on _Shipping Ops Manager_.
 This will take you to a "search" page with only one criterion (for now): All.
 Click on _Search!_ and a list of all Handling Events will appear.
 Note that in subsequent stages the user will be able to specify more search criteria.

 ### Data Storage
 Stage 1 of this demo does not use a database.
 Instead, Cargoes and HandlingEvents are managed by [Elixir Agents](https://hexdocs.pm/elixir/Agent.html); they are saved in their respective agent's state as well as in a file cache.
 The files are loaded by default when the application is started.
 The files are named "cargoes.json" and "handling_events.json" and are in the resources directory.
 Entries can be added with any text editor so long as the id values are unique.
-Note that the starting status for a new Cargo is "NOT RECEIVED".
+Note that the starting status for a new Cargo should be "NOT RECEIVED".

 ## Testing
 There are currently 25 Phoenix tests.
 They can be run by entering the commands below.